Fox's Book of Martyrs

 London, and especially of the great commendation of Erasmus, who, in his

-annotations, so extolleth the said Tonstal for his learning, Tyndale thus cast with himself,
+annotations, so extolleth the said Tonstal for his learning, Tyndale thus cast

-happy man.
+a happy man.
 Coming to Sir Henry Guilford, the king's comptroller, and bringing

 with him an oration of Isocrates, which he had translated out of Greek into